canonical/snapcraft/docs/cross-compile-an-autotools-project.rst

 Build the snap
 --------------

-The snap is built in the usual way, by running ``snapcraft`` in the project directory:
+The snap is built in the usual way, by running :command:`snapcraft` in the project directory:

 .. code:: bash